wbamberg/slaughterhouse/blog.md

 ### cloneInto() ###

-You can use `cloneInto()` to clone an object from the content script's context into the page script's content.
+You can use `cloneInto()` to clone an object from the content script's context into the page script's context.
 `cloneInto()` creates a [structured clone](#Structured_cloning) of the object in the target context, and returns a reference to the clone.
 You can then assign that to a property of the target window, and the page script can access it:

     // content-script.js